flipboxfactory/saml-sp/docs/configure/logout.md

 # Configure Logout (SLO)

-::: Optional
+::: tip Optional
+This feature is optional and your IDP must support it and be configured.
 :::

 If you want to implement Single Logout, point your site's logout button to `/sso/logout/request`.

-This endpoint initiates the single logout process with the IDP.
-If you plan to use Single Logout, verify your IDP supports this feature and is configured.
+This endpoint initiates the Single Logout process with the IDP.